 - Raise money to build five orphan houses.

 - Fix an expensive boiler in the dead of winter without any of his children getting sick.

-- Lift a fog so that he could arrive on time to a speaking engagement.
+- Lift a fog so he could arrive on time for a speaking engagement.

 I have known my God for fifty-two years, and in all that time I cannot recall a single instance where he has not answered my prayers." - George Müller